Map existing bus service

 Note:

-Similar polygon features can be found in the ArcGIS Living Atlas of the World for other countries.
+Similar polygon features can be found in ArcGIS Living Atlas of the World for other countries.
 Neighborhood boundaries or similar data are also appropriate.
 Alternatively, you can use the Generate Tessellation tool to create a grid of polygons.

-ArcGIS Online button in the Portal tab on the Catalog pane
+Living Atlas button in the Portal tab on the Catalog pane

-Add To Current Map on the context menu of the US Census Block Groups web layer from Living Atlas
+Add To Current Map on the context menu of the U.S. Census Block Groups web layer from Living Atlas

 This layer covers the entire United States, which is too large for your needs.
 You'll filter it to only cover Hamilton County, Tennessee.